-If you read, you can be any kind of a critter from the list, but one thing is certain: you are marvellous!
-Readers are marvellous creatures.
-No doubt about it.
-Since you are at an author’s site, I have a sneaky feeling that you like books.
-So, whatever-kind-of-critter or parent-of-critter you are – thank you for looking me up!
+If you read, you can be any kind of critter from the list, but one thing is certain: you are marvellous!
+Thank you for looking me up!

-If you would like to know what got me writing, where I live and other such information, read more on the About Me page.
+If you would like to know more about me, what got me writing, where I live, whether I own a baby donkey and other such stuff, read more on the About Me page.

 SCBWI Crystal Kite Award 2014 for Asia and Middle East for the book Bonkers!

 First place in Rivo Kids Parent and Kids Choice Award (PKCA) 2015, 0-5 years for Rooster Raga.

 Runner-up in Rivo Kids Parent and Kids Choice Award (PKCA) 2015, 5-10 years for Squiggle Takes A Walk.

 My recent blog posts